"Womp Womp! Your browser does not support canvas :'("

 Bias Corrected NOAA HRRR Wind Resource Data for Grid Integration Applications

-To address the need for regular updates, NREL's team can now process all currently available and regularly updated High-Resolution Rapid Refresh (HRRR) outputs.
-HRRR is an hourly-updated operational forecast product produced by the National Oceanic and Atmospheric Administration (NOAA).
-See the HRRR resources linked below for more information.
+To address the need for regularly updated wind resource data, NREL has processed the High-Resolution Rapid Refresh (HRRR) outputs for use in grid integration modeling.
+The HRRR is an hourly-updated operational forecast product produced by the National Oceanic and Atmospheric Administration (NOAA) (Dowell et al., 2022).

 Citation Formats